Does Umbrella Insurance Cover Self Defense? Why Most Policies Stop Short

 1. Intentional Act Exclusions

-A self-defense incident often triggers two separate legal battles:
+A self defense incident can trigger two separate legal processes:

 See also → What is Concealed Carry Insurance?
 Why Every Responsible Gun Owner Needs Legal Protection in 2026